jharwell/jharwell.github.io/content/publication/harwell-2020-a-demystify/index.md

   \ to the richness of task decomposition graphs (2) is positively correlated with\
   \ performance, (3) arises out of learning and exploitation of graph connectivity\
   \ and structure, rather than graph content."
-publication: '*Proceedings of the 19th International Conference on Autonomous Agents and MultiAgent Systems*'
+publication: "*Proc.
+Int'l Conf. on Autonomous Agents and Multi-Agent Systems (AAMAS)*"
 links:
 - name: PDF
   url: http://ifaamas.org/Proceedings/aamas2020/pdfs/p474.pdf